novikovalab/piawka/subcommands.md

 ```
 Usage: piawka calc [OPTIONS] -v file.vcf.gz [-g groups.tsv] [-b regions.bed]

       Calculate statistics within & between groups of samples in a VCF file.
-    Mandatory arguments are VCF file (--vcf) and grouping (--groups). --bed is recommended.
+      The only mandatory argument is the VCF file (--vcf).
+Regions (--bed) and sample grouping (--groups) are recommended.
-    Default --stats are pi,dxy; other can be provided as a spaceless comma-separated list.
+      Default --stats are pi,dxy; other can be provided as a spaceless comma-seprarted list (check `piawka list` for an overview).
       EXAMPLE:
-        piawka calc [OPTIONS] -v file.vcf.gz -g ( groups.tsv | unite | divide ) > file.bed
+          piawka calc [OPTIONS] -v file.tsv -b windows.bed -g ( groups.tsv | unite | divide ) > file.bed
   Options:
   -1, --persite       output values for each site
-  -b, --bed <file>       BED file with regions to be analysed
+  -b, --bed <arg>     BED file with regions to be analyzed
-  -d, --dependencies     output dependency stats as well (best for piping to piawka sum)
+  -d, --dependencies  output dependencies stats as well (best for piping to
+                      `piawka sum`)
-  -g, --groups <file>    2-column sample/group table, or keywords "unite" / "divide"
+  -g, --groups <arg>  either 2-columns sample / group table or
+                      keywords "unite" (all samples in one group) or "divide"
+                      (each sample is a separate group); defaults to "unite"
-  -j, --jobs <n>         number of parallel jobs to run
+  -j, --jobs <arg>    number of parallel jobs to run
   -m, --mult          use populations with multiple alleles at a site
   -q, --quiet         do not output progress and warning messages
-  -R, --rand <frac>      randomly use this share of sites, 0.0–1.0
+  -R, --rand <arg>    randomly use this share of sites, 0.0-1.0
-  -s, --stats <list>     comma-separated list of stats to calculate (see piawka list)
+  -s, --stats <arg>   stats to calculate, comma-separated with no spaces as in
+                      "pi,dxy,fst"; see `piawka list`
-  -T, --targets <file>   BED file with targets (faster for many small regions)
+  -T, --targets <arg> BED file with targets (faster for numerous small regions)
-  -v, --vcf <file>       bgzipped and tabix-indexed VCF file
+  -v, --vcf <arg>     gzipped and tabixed VCF file
   -h, --help          show this help message and exit
 ```

 ### Description